 In short: You’re still guessing.

 Sure, it may be a well-informed guess.
-And if you apply predictive analytics to your ABM campaign, you’ll even have a clear statistical model to work off of.
+And if you apply predictive modeling to your ABM campaign, you’ll even have a clear statistical model to work off of.
 But it’s still a guess, relatively-speaking.

 The essential challenge here is that you’re not actually dealing with a statistical model.
 You’re dealing with a person, and people’s decisions are influenced by more than a handful of superficial professional traits.